Relating Different Definitions of Linear Series on Tropical Curves: Preliminaries

 In order to define permutation arrays, \cite{eriksson2000combinatorial} first define a notion of redundant points of a totally rankable array.

-\begin{definition} An element $\mathbf{x} \in [r]^d$ is redundant if $\mathbf{x} = \bigwedge \mathcal{H}$ for some $\mathcal{H} \subseteq P$ such that $|\mathcal{H}| \geq 2$ and every member in $\mathcal{H}$ has at least one coordinate in common with $\mathbf{x}$.
+\begin{definition} An element $\mathbf{x} \in [r+1]^d$ is redundant if $\mathbf{x} = \bigwedge \mathcal{H}$ for some $\mathcal{H} \subseteq P$ such that $|\mathcal{H}| \geq 2$ and every member in $\mathcal{H}$ has at least one coordinate in common with $\mathbf{x}$.
 That is, an element is redundant if it can be written as the meet of elements of $P$ in a nontrivial way.
 For a totally rankable array $P$, we let $R(P)$ denote the redundant positions of $P$. \end{definition}

 Notice that redundant points need not be elements of $P$.
-On $[r]^d$, Eriksson and Linusson define a \textit{permutation array} of rank $r$ and dimension $d$ to be a totally rankable dot array of rank $r$ such that no redundant points are dotted.
-The fact that the redundant points in a totally rankable array need not be dotted or empty is demonstrated in the following result.
+On $[r+1]^d$, Eriksson and Linusson define a \textit{permutation array} of rank $r+1$ and dimension $d$ to be a totally rankable dot array of rank $r+1$ which contains no redundant points.

 \begin{lemma}\cite[Proposition~4.1]{eriksson2000combinatorial} Two totally rankable dot arrays $P$ and $P'$ have the same rank array if and only if $P \backslash R(P) \subseteq P' \subseteq P \cup R(P)$.
 In particular, every totally rankable dot array contains a unique permutation array. \end{lemma}